Marina's dollshouse miniatures

 From black balls (0.2 cm each) of polymer clay form 4 teardrops shapes.
 Attach them to the Pegbox - two from each side.

-Bridge: roll a ball from beige polymer clay, flatten into the work surface and cut in a half.
+Bridge: roll a ball from beige polymer clay, flatten into the work surface and cut in half.

-Cut strings from very thin wire.
+Cut strings from a very thin wire.
 Use white polymer clay to simulate Fine Tunes.
 The same time they will protect wire from "disappearing" from the place.

 This is the most longest part of project and you need to be very patient.